Ad-Growth/ad-sdk-docs/docs/api/android/banner/index.md

 sidebar_position: 5
 ---

-Class for displaying rewarded ad.
+Class for displaying on screen banner ad.

 ## Construtor